sminez/ad/README.md

 and `kakoune` with the approach to extensibility of Plan9's `Acme`.
 Inside of `ad` text is something you can execute as well as edit.

-It is primarily intended as playground for experimenting with implementing various text editor features and currently is not at all optimised or feature complete enough for use as your main text editor.
+:warning: In the spirit of Plan9 itself, `ad` is primarily intended as playground for experimenting with implementing various text editor features and currently is not recommended for use as your primary text editor.

-That said, if this sounds like something you might find interesting then please to take a look and see what you think!
+That said, if this sounds like something you might find interesting then please do take a look and see what you think!
 For now there isn't a whole lot of user facing documentation other than the built in `:help` section, so you will need to read through the source code and GitHub issues to learn about what is and is not implemented.